hashicorp/nomad/website/source/docs/job-specification/template.html.md

   templates, but we recommend using `source` for larger templates.

-- `change_mode` `(string: "restart")` - Specifies the behavior Nomad should take if the Vault token changes.
+- `change_mode` `(string: "restart")` - Specifies the behavior Nomad should take if the rendered template changes.
 The possible values are:

   - `"noop"` - take no action (continue running the task)
   - `"restart"` - restart the task